pncsoares/self-driving-car/README.md

 Open the url: https://pncsoares.github.io/self-driving-car/src

+- [x] Move the car with the arrow keys
-Then just click in the "Start driving" button and watch the car driving like a Tesla but without colliding to other vehicles or objects 😆
+- [ ] Click the "Start driving" button and watch the car driving like a Tesla but without colliding to other vehicles or objects 😆

 # Checklist